Human interface device: Components of the HID protocol

 In the HID protocol, there are 2 entities: the "host" and the "device".
 The device is the entity that directly interacts with a human, such as a keyboard or mouse.
 The host communicates with the device and receives input data from the device on actions performed by the human.
 Output data flows from the host to the device and then to the human.
 The most common example of a host is a PC but some cell phones and PDAs also can be hosts.

 The HID protocol makes implementation of devices very simple.
 Devices define their data packets and then present a "HID descriptor" to the host.
 The HID descriptor is a hard coded array of bytes that describes the device's data packets.
 This includes: how many packets the device supports, the size of the packets, and the purpose of each byte and bit in the packet.
 For example, a keyboard with a calculator program button can tell the host that the button's pressed/released state is stored as the 2nd bit in the 6th byte in data packet number 4 (note: these locations are only illustrative and are device-specific).
 The device typically stores the HID descriptor in ROM and does not need to intrinsically understand or parse the HID descriptor.
 Some mouse and keyboard hardware in the market today is implemented using only an 8-bit CPU.

 The host is expected to be a more complex entity than the device.
 The host needs to retrieve the HID descriptor from the device and parse it before it can fully communicate with the device.
 Parsing the HID descriptor can be complicated.
-Multiple operating systems are known to have shipped bugs in the device drivers responsible for parsing the HID descriptors years after the device drivers were originally released to the public.
+Multiple operating systems were known to have shipped bugs in the device drivers responsible for parsing the HID descriptors years after the device drivers were originally released to the public.
 However, this complexity is the reason why rapid innovation with HID devices is possible.